ifm/documentation/GeneralDoc/symmetryThreshold.md

 # Symmetry threshold
 ## Abstract

 The symmetry threshold `maxSymmetry` is used for filtering motion artifacts.
-Increasing the threshold value (i.e., lessening the filter strength) leads to more valid pixels around moving objects, but also increases the chance of computing wrong distance measurements for some pixels.
-Decreasing the threshold (i.e., strengthening the filter) will results in invalidating more pixels because of their estimated symmetry value.
+Increasing the threshold value leads to more valid pixels around moving objects, but also increases the chance of computing wrong distance measurements for some pixels.
+Decreasing the threshold will results in invalidating more pixels because of their estimated symmetry value.
 In cases with a high ambient noise level, the dynamic symmetry should be enabled (with the parameter `enableDynamicSymmetry`) to ensure pixels are not invalidated due to ambient noise.

 ## Description